 Singapore always tops the charts among other jurisdictions when it comes to international surveys assessing business metrics.
-Its scores are perfect in terms of indicators such as political stability, economic competitiveness, efficacy of business ecosystem, transparency of regulations and other parameters that are crucial for establishing and growing a business entity.
+Its scores are perfect in terms of indicators such as political stability, economic competitiveness, the efficacy of the business ecosystem, transparency of regulations, and other parameters that are crucial for establishing and growing a business entity.

 The following is an overview of the various types of entities that are available in Singapore.

 Limited Liability Company (LLC) is a company incorporated by registering with the Accounting and Corporate Regulatory Authority (ACRA) of Singapore under the Companies Act.
 It is a separate legal entity, meaning there is a legal veil separating the owners from the entity.
 The company can enter into contracts and own assets.
 It can sue and be sued in its own name.
 The liability of the company is limited to its share capital and each member’s liability is limited to the share capital subscribed by the member (shareholder).
 The shareholders can be an individual or a corporation.
 The personal assets of the shareholders are insulated from the liabilities of the company.